 Currently, the Company's operating expenses are approximately \$15,000 to \$50,000 per month for management fees, month-to-month professional fees and other working capital related expenses.
-The Company's cash and cash equivalents as at December 31, 2017 is not sufficient to satisfy current liabilities and general and administrative costs up to December 31, 2018.
-The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$10,000 per guarter although the Company had no oil proceeds in fiscal 2017 and 2016.
-Meanwhile on its 100% owned Mitis and Matapedia properties, the Company intends to unfold a seismic and drilling campaign to validate the exploration targets recently identified within both properties.
+The Company's cash and cash equivalents as at December 31, 2018 is not sufficient to satisfy current liabilities and general and administrative costs up to December 31, 2019.
+The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$10,000 per quarter although the Company had no oil proceeds in fiscal 2018 and 2017.
+Meanwhile on its 100% owned Mitis and Matapedia properties, the Company intends to unfold a seismic and drilling campaign to validate the exploration targets identified within both properties.
 The cost for the Phase I program is estimated to amount to about \$8.6 million.
-Petrolympic and Squatex are also actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate several other prospective structures with promising hydrocarbon potential across its joint Property.
+Petrolympic and Squatex are also actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate several other prospective structures with promising hydrocarbon potential across its joint property.
 The cost of the deep stratigraphic coring program, including drilling is approximately \$3 million (Petrolympic's share is \$900,000).
 In addition, the Company anticipates spending \$100,000 on well activities at the Chittim Ranch property, subject to positive results.
 Subject to these activities, the Company needs to secure additional financing to carry on business activities.
 The major variables are expected to be the size, timing and results of the Company's exploration program and its ability to continue to access capital to fund its ongoing operations.
-Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.
+Although the Company has been successful in raising funds to date, there is no assurance that future equity capital or debt will be available to the Company in the amounts or at the times desired or on terms that are acceptable to the Company, if at all.
+See "Risk Factors" below.